OUR MISSION & VISION

 Too few elephant sanctuaries exist in the world.

 Global Sanctuary for Elephants exists to create vast, safe spaces for captive elephants, where they are able to heal physically and emotionally.
 There are elephants around the world in need of sanctuary, but too few exist to be able to care for even a fraction of the elephants.
-Global support is necessary to build sanctuaries for elephants in need of rescue and rehabilitation.
+International support is necessary to build sanctuaries for elephants in need of rescue and rehabilitation.

 The Crisis Facing Elephants & How We Are Helping